madhums/madhums.github.io/about.md

 I not only use OSS to build solutions, but also contribute back.
 Checkout my github to see OSS contributions.

-If what I do intrigues you weather it's a completely new idea or an already existing product, drop me a line and I shall get back to you!
+If what I do intrigues you weather it's a completely new idea or an already existing application, drop me a line and I shall get back to you!